 - Stewardship refers to the act of managing and developing a resource for which one has responsibility, including one’s own talents and intelligence.

 - Equity refers to the practice of providing personalized resources and opportunities to every individual so that all may enjoy success.

 How to apply the Honors College

-In order to complete the Honors College application form, applicants must supply basic demographic and educational information as well as information on significant past activities.
+In order to complete the Honors College application form, applicants must enter basic demographic and educational information as well as information on significant past activities.
 A 500-word essay is also required.
 In order to complete the essay, select the honors mission pillar that interests you most and/or responds best to your strengths and describe how membership in the Honors College will support your development in this area.
-The application for the honors living learning community is optional (see below).
+The honors living learning community application is included (see below).